jonahkagan/schematic-ipsum/front/contents/readme.md

 }
 ```

-Hmm, well that doesn't look exactly like our first user object.
-It matches the spec--all the properties have the right type--but the spec didn't include enough information to produce realistic strings.
+Hmm, well that doesn't look quite like our first user object.
+It matches the schema -- all the properties have the right type -- but the schema didn't include enough information to produce realistic strings.

-Schematic Ipsum supports hints in your schema to specify the kinds of strings you want.
+To solve this problem, Schematic Ipsum lets you add hints in your schema to specify the kinds of strings you want.
 Here's the same schema with hints:

 **Request:**
 ```